ec262/discovery/README.md

 Design decisions
 ----------------

-The protocol itself is designed to minimize communication between the discovery service and clients, and to keep clients from needing to accept incoming requests from the service.
+The EC262 protocol is designed to minimize communication between the discovery service and clients, and to obviate the need for clients to accept incoming requests from the service.
 (Clients only need to listen to incoming requests from other clients.)
 The discovery service should be totally transparent to users--the actual people behind the clients--and should require no human